 Is HVAC a Hard Career?

-While HVAC can be physically demanding, it can still be a fulfilling career.
+While HVAC often has you on your feet, it can still be a fulfilling career.
 As a technician should be able to:

-- Work in uncomfortable settings, like tight or dirty spaces.
+- Work in awkward settings, such as tight or messy spaces.

 - Work in hot or cold areas since HVAC systems are usually outdoors.